Excerpts from the Jeffersonian Republic project:

 "The report was filed about nine hundred hours ago."
 A Monticellan month, or thirty-seven and a half Terran days.
 "I...."
 She looked away again.
 "I've been using ONI resources in the search," she said quietly.
 "If they find out I'll lose my career.
 I haven't told anyone about this, not our parents, not the support group, I haven't made any of it public.
 Just you."
 Looking back to the camera, she continued, "Solomon...
 I know I can't... have you, anymore."
 Solomon drew back his head at this.
 He had not known she desired him so much.
 If he had, his life might have been different... and he might never have found Aurora.
 He put his arm around his wife and drew her close, as Lascomb concluded: "But I beg you, for what we once had, please help me look for my brother.
 I need to know the truth.
 Whatever it is."

-In addition to all the data she had collected, Beth had sent payment - a credit transfer for one hundred mounces rhodium, half a Monticellan year's wages for a Space Patrol or Regular Navy Commander - and a contract, to investigate and report on the sighting.
-As Aurora watched, Solomon transferred credit for one 25-gram metric ounce of the payment, and sent the other ninety-nine back, with his electronic signature on the contract.
+In addition to all the data she had collected, Beth had sent payment - a credit transfer for fifty grams rhodium, half a Monticellan year's wages for a Space Patrol or Regular Navy Commander - and a contract, to investigate and report on the sighting.
+As Aurora watched, Solomon transferred credit for one gram of the payment, and sent the other forty-nine back, with his electronic signature on the contract.

 He turned to look in his wife's bright violet eyes.
 "You might be more interested in this than even I," he said.